 It is only a matter of time before Hawaiian Legacy Hardwoods investors will be able to go online, by using programs like Google Earth, to look at their specific sustainable lumber investment from space and to pinpoint their specific stand. - Jeff Dunster, Hawaiian Legacy Hardwoods

 We did a project years ago for Hawaiian Legacy Hardwoods tracking each tree with an RFID tag and tieing that to GPS.

 Our latest Wave handheld also allows you to add a picture.
-We think this is an excellent QA step.
+We think this is an excellent QA and audit step.

 Cost Savings for RFID